Ypertex/blog/content/articles/unhide-virtual-network-adapters-windows-10/index.md

 However, there is a smart way to avoid this public exposure when running Windows 10 on a Hetzner server:

-Install VMware Workstation, Oracle Virtualbox or similar, then create a virtual machine with [OPNSense](https://opnsense.org/) or some other firewall as OS on top.
-OPNSense is a full-blown firewall that can be exposed to a direct Internet connection more securely than a client OS like Windows 10.
-Hooking the firewall <abbr title="Virtual Machine">VM</abbr> between the gaming OS and the internet creates a second, more secure path:
+Install VMware Workstation, Oracle VirtualBox, or similar, then create a virtual machine with [OPNsense](https://opnsense.org/) or some other firewall as the OS on top.
+OPNsense is a full-blown firewall that can be exposed to a direct Internet connection more securely than a client OS like Windows 10.
+Hooking the firewall <abbr title="Virtual Machine">VM</abbr> between the gaming OS and the Internet creates a second, more secure path:

 {{<figure src="3b8baf4b-f55d-48cd-a726-4aaaa456890b" transformation="padded">}}Creating a second and more secure Internet connection via virtual environment{{</figure>}}